grittins/Tableau-Bike-Sharing-Analysis/README.md

 # NYC-Citi-Bike-Sharing-Analysis
-Visualizations for investors that a bike-sharing program in Des Moines is a solid business proposal.
+Visualizations for investors of a bike-sharing program in Des Moines.
 The visualizations are created by analyzing Citi Bike-Sharing in NYC.

 ## Resources
 Data Source: 201908-citibike-tripdata-minutes.csv